 Test-fit the leads into the board.
 If they are a little wide, gently lay it against a table and bend the leads slightly inwards.
 When you get a good fit, tape the processor to the board with a piece of paper masking tape.
-Note that the processor will sitting about 2mm above the board.
+Note that the processor will sitting about 2mm above the board due to the components underneath it.
 Try to get it to lay as square as possible to the board; it won't hurt anything if it's crooked, but you want it to look nice.